JohnProg/react-native-jelldesk/README.md

  <a href="#"><img src="./screenshot/icloud-enable.png"></a>
 </p>

 3. Android - file picker
-for android fil picke we use react-native-file-picker and it requires manual setup
+For android file picke we use react-native-file-picker and it requires manual setup

 ### Android
 ```gradle